openbiocure/spark-arm/readme.md

 ## Features

 - 🐳 Multi-stage Docker build optimized for ARM64
-- 🔄 Automated builds with GitHub Actions
+- 🔄 Automated builds with GitHub Actions for both Spark and Hive images
 - 🔒 Traefik ingress with TLS support
 - 📊 Enhanced logging with rotation
 - 🏥 Health checks and monitoring